 Terry Wilson is returning for another season of college football, though not with the Kentucky Wildcats.

-Wilson made a surprising announcement Monday that he’ll enter the transfer portal and return for the 2021 season.
+Wilson made a surprising announcement in early January that he would enter the transfer portal and return for the 2021 season.

 Wilson, a fifth-year senior in 2020, will use the NCAA eligibility relief ruling to get an extra season to play out next fall.
 He had previously said 2020 would be his final season, but he apparently feels there’s still more to accomplish at the collegiate level.